DendrouLab/panpipes-tutorials/docs/ingesting_data/Ingesting_data_with_panpipes.md

 # Ingesting data with panpipes

-Panpipes is a single cell multimodal analysis pipeline with a lot of functionalities to streamline and speed up your single cell projects.
+Panpipes is a single-cell multimodal analysis pipeline that offers various functionalities to streamline and speed up your single-cell projects.
+It is divided into several modular [workflows](https://panpipes-pipelines.readthedocs.io/en/latest/index.html#available-workflows-for-multimodal-data), that can be run independently or in combination.

 Arguably, the most important part of a pipeline is the ingestion of the data into a format that allows efficient storage and agile processing.
 We believe that `AnnData` and `MuData` offer all those advantages and that's why we built `panpipes` with these data structure at its core.
-Please check the [`scverse`](https://scverse.org/) webpage for more information on these formats!
+Please check the [`scverse` website](https://scverse.org/) for more information on these formats!

-We provide examples of how to ingest single cell data from a 10X directory (see the [multiome tutorial](https://panpipes-tutorials.readthedocs.io/en/latest/ingesting_multiome/ingesting_mome.html) or the [citeseq tutorial]()) or directly from existing anndata objects, but we offer the possibility load any tabular format and assay-specific data types into a MuData object (check the [Supported Input Filetypes](https://panpipes-pipelines.readthedocs.io/en/latest/usage/setup_for_qc_mm.html#supported-input-filetypes:~:text=per_barcode_metrics_file-,Supported%20input%20filetypes,-%EF%83%81) section and our [Ingesting Spatial Transcriptomics Tutorial](https://panpipes-tutorials.readthedocs.io/en/latest/ingesting_spatial_data/Ingesting_spatialdata_with_panpipes.html))
+We provide examples of how to ingest single cell data starting either from 10X sequencing data (see the [multiome tutorial](https://panpipes-tutorials.readthedocs.io/en/latest/ingesting_multiome/ingesting_mome.html) or the [CITE-Seq + VDJ tutorial](https://panpipes-tutorials.readthedocs.io/en/latest/ingesting_multimodal_data/ingesting_multimodal_data.html)) or directly from existing `AnnData` objects.
+Importantly, it is possible to load any tabular format and assay-specific data types into one `MuData` object, which will then used for the downstream analysis by panpipes.
+For further information on this, check the section on [supported input filetypes](https://panpipes-pipelines.readthedocs.io/en/latest/usage/setup_for_qc_mm.html#supported-input-filetypes:~:text=per_barcode_metrics_file-,Supported%20input%20filetypes,-%EF%83%81) and our tutorial on [ingesting spatial transcriptomics data](https://panpipes-tutorials.readthedocs.io/en/latest/ingesting_spatial_data/Ingesting_spatialdata_with_panpipes.html).

-For all the tutorials we will append the `--local` command which instructs the pipeline to run on the computing node you're currently on, namely your local machine or an interactive session on a computing node on a HPC cluster.
+While going through the tutorials, you will notice that we append the --local flag to each command.
+This flag instructs the pipeline to run on the computing node you are currently using, namely your local machine or an interactive session on a computing node within an HPC cluster.

+In the following, we will explain all the steps necessary to run the `ingest` workflow, which takes multi-modal single-cell data as input and formats them into a single `MuData` object.

+## 1. Preparing the data
-In this tutorial we are starting with the data already in individual h5ad objects per modality.
-If you want to start from another format, e.g. 10X outputs, or csv matrices, check out the other tutorials and information on supported data formats [here](https://panpipes-pipelines.readthedocs.io/en/latest/usage/setup_for_ingest.html)
+In this tutorial, we begin with data already stored in individual `AnnData` objects (file ending `.h5ad`) for each modality.
+If you want to start from another format, such as 10X outputs or CSV matrices, check out additional tutorials and information on supported data formats [here](https://panpipes-pipelines.readthedocs.io/en/latest/usage/setup_for_ingest.html).

-## Starting from pre-existing h5ad objects

-Please download the input data that we have provided [here](https://figshare.com/articles/dataset/data_to_run_tutorials_on_https_github_com_DendrouLab_panpipes-tutorials/23735706).
-It's a random subset of cells from the [teaseq datasets](https://elifesciences.org/articles/63632) that we also used for the `panpipes` paper.

-You should find three `.h5ad` objects in this directory, one for each modality of the teaseq experiment, namely `rna`, `prot` (in this case the object is saved as `adt`) and `atac`.
+To run this tutorial with the same data as we utilized, please download the input data that we have provided [here](https://figshare.com/articles/dataset/data_to_run_tutorials_on_https_github_com_DendrouLab_panpipes-tutorials/23735706).
+It's a random subset of cells from the [teaseq datasets](https://elifesciences.org/articles/63632), which was also utilized in the `panpipes` paper.
+Once downloaded, you should find three `.h5ad` objects in this directory, one for each modality of the teaseq experiment, namely `rna`, `prot` (in this case the object is saved as `adt`) and `atac`.

-In order to ingest the data, we have to tell panpipes the paths to each anndata.

-Download an example sample submission file here: [sample_file_qc.txt](sample_file_qc.txt).

-Create a directory in which you will store all the processing steps. for example
+Next, create a directory in which panpipes will operate.
+To do so, navigate to the desired location for the folder and then create it by running the following command in your terminal (we call our directory `teaseq`):
 ```
 mkdir teaseq
 ```

-This is the top level directory in which you will create individual workflows outputs.
-Create the directory to run the `ingest` workflow.
+The `teaseq` directory serves as the top-level directory.
+For each workflow you run, create a separate directory to store the output of the respective workflow.
+To create the directory for running the `ingest` workflow, execute the following:
 ```
 cd teaseq
 mkdir ingest && cd ingest